-The 6th edition of the toughest Peak District sportive.
-The Peak Epic is one of the UK’s most challenging road cycling events.
-Comparable to the Fred Whitton and Dragon Ride.
+The toughest Peak District sportive is back for 2021.
+The Peak Epic is one of the UK’s most challenging road cycling events comparable in difficulty to the Fred Whitton.

 The ride starts and finishes from Lady Manners School in the beautiful Peak District market town of Bakewell.
-The truly epic long route ascends 4000m/ >13000ft in just 166km/ 103 miles, across the full breadth of Peaks taking in the Hope Valley, Edale, Chapel-en-le-Frith, The Goyt Valley/Cat & Fiddle, Macclesfield Forest, Axe Edge, Longnor and finally Lathkill Dale.
+The truly epic route ascends 4000m/ >13000ft in just 170 km/ 105 miles across the full breadth of Peaks taking in the Hope Valley, Edale, Chapel-en-le-Frith, The Goyt Valley/Cat & Fiddle, Macclesfield Forest, Flash, Crowdecote and finally Lathkill Dale.

 The majority of the ride is held on narrow country lanes away from the traffic filled A and B roads.
-The terrain is relentless, continuously up and down, twisting and turning leading to low average speeds e.g the average finish time last year for the long route was 9 hours.
+The terrain is relentless, continuously up and down, twisting and turning leading to low average speeds – the average finish time is around 9 hours.
 The Peak Epic is certainly not to be underestimated!

 The majority of parking is on onsite at the school, please park as directed by event marshals.
 Once the onsite parking is full please park sensibly on the streets nearby i.e. don’t block any residence drives.